ibm-cloud-docs/EventStreams/choosing_your_plan.md

 | **Manage security and compliance**  | No  |  No |  Yes |  No   |
 | **IAM address restrictions** | No | Yes | Yes | No |

-[^tabletext]: After 30 days of inactivity, your instance is deleted.
-(Inactivity is defined as a zero bytes_out metric, even though you might create a partition or produced messages.

-[^tabletext2]: For more information about availability, see [single zone location deployments](/docs/EventStreams?topic=EventStreams-sla#sla_szr).

 For more information about limits, see [limits and quotas](/docs/EventStreams?topic=EventStreams-kafka_quotas).